As an Amazon seller, it’s a competitive market out there.

 - 10,000+ products that you can search and track.

-- API access for 5 tokens per minute and a quota refill rate of 5% per hour instead of the 2.5% every 23 hours for the free version.
+- API access for five tokens per minute and a quota refill rate of 5% per hour instead of 2.5% every 23 hours for the free version.

 - Unlimited access to the deals section table.